openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the write interface for application event logging, the system ignores related event parameters because an excessively long string was passed as the event parameter value.
+When calling the write interface for application event logging, the system will ignore related event parameters because an excessively long string was passed as the event parameter value.

 **Possible Causes**

 The string length in the passed event parameter value exceeds 8*1024 characters.

-**Resolution Steps**
+**Solution**

 Pass an event parameter value with a valid string length.